The Midwife Solution: Advancing Midwifery for Women's Health

 Massachusetts Legislature (8/15/24)

-H4999 An Act promoting access to midwifery care and out-of-hospital birth options passed in informal sessions and is scheduled to be signed by Governor Maura Healey
+H4999 An Act promoting access to midwifery care and out-of-hospital birth options passed in informal sessions and signed by Governor Maura Healey

 A few highlights of the bill regarding midwives and birth centers: